 Enter: The Sign Makers

 Sign makers have perfected artistic text.
-Specifically, we’ve done this by adding dimension, flourishes, faux finishes, and many creative, visual elements.
+Specifically, we’ve done this by adding dimension, flourishes, faux finishes, and various creative visual elements.
 However, our most significant contribution is form.
 This means the shape, font variety and overall appearance of artistic text.
-The applications run from plain to fancy, and can include hand-carved gold leaf, sandblasted dimensions, and faux finishes like wood grain.
+The applications run from plain to fancy, and can include hand-carved gold leaf, sandblasted dimensions, and faux finishes such as wood grain.
 When combined with computer graphics, traditionally produced sign designs offer a hand-made cachet.

-So, how important is appearance?
+So, how important is text appearance?
 Should we angle and curve text?
 Are capital letters better than lower case?
 Should we stack letters?
 How creative can we be?
-Good questions.
+All are great questions.

 Artistic Text Do’s and Don’ts